The Important Information: Facts and Terminology

 The PEP supplements Care Plans but with a particular emphasis on encouraging and prioritizing education.
 The PEP planning process debate has proven to be critical to its success.
 Several contributors to the PEP are responsible for supplying and analyzing the information included within it and being solution-focused in encouraging education, thereby establishing high expectations of progress and prompt solutions to recognized needs.
 The PEP serves as a record of progress toward identified developmental and educational needs (both short and long-term) and serves as some kind of accountability.
 In part titled "The Whole School CLA Friendly Approach," we will go over PEPs and how to make them effective and valuable papers.

-Certain Facts And Figures
+Certain Facts and Figures

 Wales